itvitae-software-developer/itvitae-software-developer.github.io/README.md

 # Scores

-This is the scoreboard for the group of students started september 2019.
+This is the repo for the group of students started september 2019.
+You can find the scoreboard here: